 With all of that said, we have to admit that all of the above is a look at whether Oogie Boogie Bash – A Disney Halloween Party is worth it on paper.
 A big draw is the atmosphere and different vibe Disney California Adventure takes on.
 There’s special background music, unique lighting & effects, and other guests dressed in costumes give the Halloween Party a palpable energy.
 This is a true X factor.

 Of course, this doesn’t mean you’ll likewise be able to find a way to justify the cost of Oogie Boogie Bash – A Disney Halloween Party.
 With every single event date costing over $100, the price is certainly steep.
-Moreover, there are a lot of Halloween offerings at Disneyland Resort that are included in the standard price of admission, so if you already have APs or regular park tickets, there’s less of a “need” to do this.
-For us, these special events are a fun splurge.
-Even if we would have a hard time breaking down the cost to justify it, the bottom line for us is that the parties are just plain fun, and we really love doing them.
-Your mileage may vary, but that makes Disneyland’s Halloween Party worth it to us!
+Moreover, there are a lot of Halloween offerings at Disneyland Resort that are included in the standard price of admission.
+If you already have APs or regular park tickets, there’s less of a “need” to do this.

 Do you disagree with my assessment of Oogie Boogie Bash – A Disney Halloween Party?
 Are you planning to attend the event this year?
 Are you disappointed that it’s not being held at Disneyland, or are you ready for something different?
 Already have your costume made for it?
 Hearing from you is half the fun, so please share your thoughts on these questions, or anything else, in the comments!